Product | Features | Overall | Price | Buy Now |

 This app also offers fractional shares meaning that you can invest in companies using dollar amounts and not the number of shares.

-Public also makes it easy to collaborate with other investors who share a passion for watching their money grow.
+Additionally, Public makes it easy to collaborate with other investors who share a passion for watching their money grow.
 Connect and chat with friends and meet new investors while analyzing investment opportunities.

 This brokerage aims to make investing easy and social.
 The investment themes or prebuilt portfolios are a plus too!

-Public, like many other new age investing platforms, offers investing to all with no account minimums.
+Public, like many other new-age investing platforms, offers the ability to invest with no account minimums.

 You can invest any amount to start and have the same benefits as those starting out with $10,000.
 This offering means that the playing field has been leveled for retail investors.